BenthicSubstrateMapping/PyHum/docs/README.rst

 Step 2.
 Install pyproj. pip seems to have a bug with pyproj depending on what c-compiler your python distribution uses.
 Therefore, you may have to install pyproj (and other dependencies) from `here <http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyproj>`_

 a) download the .whl file.
 Choose the file associated with python 2.7 ("cp27") and the architecture you are using, i.e. 32-bit (win32) or 64-bit (amd64)
-b) then move that file to your root Anaconda directory.
-This is probably C:\Users\yourusername\AppData\Local\Continuum\Anaconda (when you open an Anaconda command prompt it's the directory that's listed before the prompt '>')
+b) then move that file to your root Anaconda directory (when you open an Anaconda command prompt it's the directory that's listed before the prompt '>')
 c) then use pip to install it, e.g.::

   pip install pyproj-1.9.4-cp27-none-win_amd64.whl